btbristow/bookstore-management-api/docs/reference/post-orders.md

 ## Response

-The following sections list the success and error responses that the `POST orders` method supports.
+The following sections describe possible responses from the `orders` endpoint when using the `POST` method.

 ### Success response code

-A successful `POST` returns `201 Created` along with the complete book object, including a new `id` property (for example, `"id": "3f50"`).
+A successful `POST` returns `201 Created` with the order object, including a new `id` property (for example, `"id": "3f50"`).

 ### Error response

-An error response contains one of the following HTTP response status codes.
+An error contains one of the following HTTP response status codes.

 | Status Code             | Description                                       |
 |-------------------------|---------------------------------------------------|